Fiserv/universal-commerce/recipes/LandingPage.md

 # Universal Commerce Recipes
-![Please Select any guide that you'd like to access]
+![Please Select the guide that you'd like to access]
 <!-- type: row -->

 <!-- type: card